-The major route of occupational exposure to benzene is inhalation, but dermal exposure can also occur.[5,7]
+The most important route of occupational exposure to benzene is inhalation, but dermal exposure can also occur.[2,6]

 Outdoor concentrations of benzene are generally lower than indoor concentrations.
-Major sources of benzene in outdoor air include vehicular combustion of gasoline and diesel fuels, residential fuel combustion, iron and steel production, chemical manufacturing, as well as petroleum and coal products manufacturing.[3,21] Natural sources of benzene in the environment include forest fires, volcanos, petroleum seepage, and emissions from vegetation.
+Major sources of benzene in outdoor air include vehicle combustion of gasoline and diesel fuels, residential fuel combustion, iron and steel production, chemical manufacturing, as well as petroleum and coal products manufacturing.[3,24] Natural sources of benzene in the environment include forest fires, volcanos, petroleum seepage, and emissions from vegetation.

 Ambient air benzene levels in different locations in Canada have been monitored since 1989 by the National Air Pollution Surveillance (NAPS) network.
-A 2003 NAPS update indicated that the concentrations of benzene at eighteen urban sites decreased by 65% between 1990 and 2002.
-Annual mean levels at these urban sites were below 2 µg/m3 from 1999 to 2003.
-Average concentrations of benzene in rural sites were generally around 0.5 µg/m3.
+A 2012 NAPS update indicated that the concentrations of benzene at 18 urban sites decreased by 74% between 1994 and 2009.

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to benzene in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to benzene in Canada:

 NPRI and US Household Products Database